 - Why risk ruining your liver, and your children’s livers, with sugar-laden fruit juice, colas, sports drinks, cordials, squashes, and flavoured milks?

-- If you can’t abstain from fruit, limit it to one or two small servings a day with a meal.
+- If you can’t abstain from fruit, limit it to one or two small servings a day as part of a meal.
+Eating fruit as a desert after a meal slows the release of sugar and fructose and avoids detrimental sugar and insulin spikes.

 - Choose berries, instead of modern tree fruits that have been bred to be large and high in very sweet fructose.
 Berries are packed with vitamins, minerals, colourful antioxidants, and fibre, giving you a healthy bang for your buck, without the glucose and insulin spikes of tree fruits.